 As with some other heat pump brands, Lennox heat pumps require proper maintenance to run efficiently.
 That includes cleaning the coils and changing the air filter monthly.

 - Features: PlusOne Energy, improved tubing design and modern aesthetics, electronic expansion valve

 - Pricing: About $2,230 per unit

 Among heat pump manufacturers, Rheem is known for making reliable units.
-However, as with other systems, you’ll need to ensure that you perform proper maintenance on your unit.
+However, as with other heat pumps, you’ll need to ensure that you perform proper maintenance on your unit.

 - Features: ComfortLink II communicating ability, WeatherGuard II, rustproof basepan

 - Pricing: About $3,250 per unit, $6,200 with installation

 Trane is a heat pump manufacturer that makes products aimed at saving consumers money.
 Back in 2019, Trane was rated the most energy-efficient brand by EnergyStar.

 While Trane heat pumps can be pricier than other brands, the company’s products rate very highly because of their efficiency and reliability.
 It carries an efficiency rating up to 20 SEER.